Ricci Rivero

-Ricci Paolo Uy Rivero (born May 25, 1998) is a Filipino professional basketball player for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA).
+Ricci Paolo Uy Rivero (/ˈriːtʃi/; born May 25, 1998) is a Filipino professional basketball player for the Phoenix Super LPG Fuel Masters of the Philippine Basketball Association (PBA).
 Rivero played for the De La Salle Green Archers in his first two years in collegiate basketball.
 His breakout performance in the UAAP Season 80 men's basketball tournament earned him a spot in the Mythical Five and the Most Improved Player award.

 In April 2018, Rivero announced that he had left the De La Salle Green Archers to focus on Gilas Pilipinas.
 In May 2018, it was revealed that Rivero had transferred to be part of the University of the Philippines (UP) Fighting Maroons.
 Rivero suited up in UP starting season 82 of the UAAP.

 He is also an actor who first featured in the MMFF film Otlum.

 Early life

 Rivero was born and raised in Ilagan, Isabela to Ruzcko Rivero and Abigail Uy-Rivero.
 He is of Chinese descent through his mother.

 He moved to Manila to complete his secondary education at La Salle Green Hills in Mandaluyong.
 In 2015, his final year of high school, he averaged 25.4 points, 8.8 rebounds, 2.8 assists, 2.4 steals, and 1.9 blocks in the elimination round for the Greenies, but lost to the Arellano Braves in the first round of the playoffs.
 In 2016, Rivero joined the De La Salle Green Archers.